-This bill amends various sections of Minnesota Statutes to authorize specific municipalities to issue liquor licenses under certain conditions.
-Notably, the city of St. Paul is granted the ability to issue on-sale intoxicating liquor licenses to the Fitzgerald Theatre, Great American History Theater, Science Museum of Minnesota, and Union Depot, allowing sales on all days of the week.
+This bill amends various sections of Minnesota Statutes to authorize specific municipalities to issue liquor licenses under modified conditions.
+Notably, the city of St. Paul is granted the ability to issue on-sale intoxicating liquor licenses to the Fitzgerald Theatre, the Great American History Theater, the Science Museum of Minnesota, and the Union Depot, allowing sales on all days of the week.
 Additionally, the Board of Regents of the University of Minnesota is permitted to hold licenses for multiple locations within the university, with provisions for non-contiguous spaces.
-The bill also includes provisions for the issuance of licenses in Minneapolis, Mankato, Rochester, Bloomington, Springfield, and Douglas County, each with specific conditions and effective dates contingent upon local council approvals.
+The bill also includes provisions for the issuance of licenses for food halls in Minneapolis and St. Louis Park, as well as special licenses for Minnesota State University, Mankato, and the Historic Chateau Theater in Rochester.

 Statutes affected: Introduction: 340A.404, 340A.412